 With that being said, just as there's no shame in the natural aging process, there's also no shame in wanting to pursue anti-aging treatments.
 And for many, a pain point of getting older is losing definition in the jawline and neck, leading to the appearance of jowls.

 If you're curious about how to treat jowls (or get ahead of them), look no further.
-Ahead, plastic surgeon Dr. David Shafer and dermatologist Dr. Michelle Green explain the options, from at-home to in-office.
+Ahead, plastic surgeon Dr. David Shafer and dermatologist Dr. Michele Green explain the options, from at-home to in-office.

 Meet the Expert